kyyberi/dxdoctor/_posts/2020-03-23-low-code-platforms-changes-developer-experience.md

 ---
 date: 2020-02-23 12:48:05
 layout: post
-title: Emerging drag-and-drop Developer profile and developer experience
+title: Emerging low-code drag-and-drop Developer profile and developer experience
 subtitle: >-
   Low-code application development will be responsible for more than 65 percent of application development activity 2024